ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-personal-finance/equity-markets-for-dummies-introduction.md

 - **Equity / Share / Stock**: The smallest piece of ownership in a company.
 When you buy one share of Reliance, you own a small fraction of the company, from its oil refineries to its data centers.

 - **Debt**: Opposite of equity.
 You basically act like a bank to a company or the government and lend them money for a fix interval of time.
-In return, they promise to pay you back with interest(coupon).
-This is a bit safer(as long as the borrower doesn't go bankrupt) then equity but comes with a lower return.
+In return, they promise to pay you back with interest.
+This is a bit safer then equity(as long as the borrower doesn't go bankrupt) but comes with a lower return.

-- **Bond/Debenture**:  It's a contract where the borrower(a company or government) promises to pay you a fixed amount of interest(coupon) at regular intervals and then return your original amount(principal) on a specific future date(maturity).
+- **Bond/Debenture**:  It's a contract where the borrower(a company/government) promises to pay you a fixed amount of interest(coupon) at regular intervals and then return your original amount(principal) on a specific future date(maturity).

 - **G-Sec**: Government Security - A bond issued by the Government of India.
-It's considered the safest possible investment in the country because it's backed by the government itself, which can always(not always) [print more money](https://economics.stackexchange.com/questions/6476/government-bonds-and-printing-money) to pay you back.
+It's considered the safest possible investment in the country because it's backed by the government itself, which can always(not always) [print more money](https://mytwocentsandcounting.substack.com/p/cant-we-just-print-money-instead) to pay you back.
 They are the benchmark for *risk-free* returns.
 It is also known as a Treasury Bond.

 - **T-Bill** Treasury Bill - A short-term G-Sec.
 While G-Secs (bonds) can be for 10, 20, or even 40 years, T-Bills are for 91 days, 182 days, or 364 days.
-The government uses them to manage its day-to-day cash flow needs.

 - **Mutual Fund**: The thing I mentioned we are trying to beat.
 It's a basket of stocks managed by a professional(Fund Manager).
-Instead of you picking 50 stocks, you give your money to the MF(most probably in fixed periodic intervals known as SIP), and the manager invests it for you (and ~500,000 other people) in exchange for a small fee(expense ratio).
-The value of a Mutual Fund is determined by the value of the stocks in the basket.
+Instead of you picking 50 stocks, you give your money to the Fund House(most probably in fixed periodic intervals known as SIP), and the manager invests it for you (and ~500,000 other people) in exchange for a small fee(expense ratio).
+The value of a Mutual Fund is determined by the value of the stocks in the basket and is known as Net Asset Value (NAV).

 - **ETF**: Exchange Traded Fund - It's a again a basket of stocks (like a NIFTY 50 ETF), but instead of being bought/sold at a single end-of-day price, it trades on the stock exchange all day long.
 ETFs are passively managed and hence have a lower expense ratio compared to Mutual Funds.
 The value of an ETF is determined by demand and supply.
 Hence, the value of an ETF can be [different from the commodity/stock](https://www.ndtvprofit.com/markets/silver-etf-frenzy-cools-as-physical-shortage-eases-funds-trading-at-discount) it is tracking.

-- **Derivatives**: Futures & Options / F&O - This is the high-stakes, advanced section of the market.
-You're not buying the stock itself; you're buying a contract that gets its value from an underlying asset (like a stock or index).
-You're essentially placing a bet on where that asset's price will be in the future.
+- **Derivatives**:  This is the high-stakes, advanced section of the market.
+You're not buying the stock itself; you're buying a contract that gets its value from an underlying asset.

 - **Equity Marktes/ Share Markets/ Stock Markets**: A market where shares of companies are traded.
 Just like stock markets, there are markets for debt and commodities as well.